 We begin at the 2023 National Speech and Debate Association (NSDA) Championships, introducing our eclectic cast of student orators: Noor, Noah, Sam, Mfaz and Esther, the two-time reigning national champion in Oratory.
-We follow them all the way to the 2024 Nationals where Esther hopes to threepete - and beat the current record holder and SPEAK's Executive Producer, Josh Gad.
-Other notables include Oprah, Brad Pitt, Ketanji Brown-Jackson and Jordan Peele among others.
+We follow them all the way to the 2024 Nationals where Esther hopes to three-peat - and beat the current record holder and SPEAK's Executive Producer, Josh Gad.
+Other notables include Oprah, Brad Pitt, Ketanji Brown Jackson, and Jordan Peele, among many, many more.